xayanide/event-handler-loader/README.md

 };
 ```

-With `exportType: default`, it'll look for export defaults exclusively.
+With `exportType: default`, it'll look for default exports exclusively, like so:

 ```ts
 // src/eventHandlers/process/default.ts